INKEY$ and his 8 legs

 Budget computing

 The Speccy’s crude operating system was a BASIC command line interpreter, complimented by a simple line editor.
-When you switched the thing on, the machine’s circuits whistled with a high pitched coil whine inaudible to adults, the screen flashed black as the memory’s graphics region was reset, and about a second later you were presented with Sinclair BASIC’s operating system:
+When you switched the thing on, the machine’s cheap capacitors whistled with a high pitched coil whine inaudible to adults, the screen flashed black as the memory’s graphics region was reset, and about a second later you were presented with Sinclair BASIC’s operating system:

 A conflict of interest

-The main reason to buy a home computer was to play games, but the reason
+The main reason to buy a home computer was to play games, but engineers built home computers to bring the glory of computing into the home.

 keyword into the CLI.